EricHe98/eriche98.github.io/_projects/projects-1.md

 ---
-title: "Rocketmiles"
+title: "Random Rocket stuff"
 excerpt: "High-level summaries of my work done at an online travel agency"
 collection: projects
 ---

+I've worked on a bunch of stuff in my time at Rocket and it's really easy for me to forget it all.
+This document is just some notes for me to keep track of what I've done, although (as I've said elsewhere) the notes are easier for me to understand when I force myself to write it in a way that anyone can read.

-## Rocketmiles Search Result Ranking Model (August 2018 - Present)
+## Rocketmiles Search Result Ranking Model (August 2018 - May 2019)
 Due to data volume and problem complexity, search result ranking is one of the most ambitious machine learning projects an e-commerce company can take on.
 However, good search result rankings are critical to the customer experience, and upgraded algorithms have been shown at companies such as [Airbnb](https://arxiv.org/abs/1810.09591) to create tremendous lift in customer conversion rates.
 I prototyped a gradient boosting tree model for ranking called **LambdaMART**, which required me to come up with custom data sampling strategies to serve the use case.
 To productionize the model, I used big data infrastructure and a modern realtime model deployment stack built on Amazon Web Services.
 We are currently working on deploying the search result model for live A/B testing.

 ### Concepts